Data Law Navigator | Spain

 - Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (GDPR)

 - Royal Decree 1720/2007, of 21 December, implementing the Law 15/1999, of 13 December, on the Protection of Personal Data (RD LOPD).
-(Only applicable to the extent that it has not been repealed by the GDPR)
+(Only applicable to the extent that it has not been repealed by the GDPR or LOPDGDD)

-If applicable: stage of legislative development of GDPR
+If applicable: stage of legislative implementation of GDPR

-On 10 November 2017, the Spanish Government published a Draft Bill (Draft Bill) to reform the current Spanish LOPD, which implemented Directive 95/46/EC.
+On 7 December 2018, came into force the LOPDGDD to reform the current Spanish LOPD.
 The aim of the new legislation is to bring the Spanish data protection regime up to the General Data Protection Regulation's (GDPR) standards and to provide an interpretation to some of the broader concepts in the GDPR.